ansys/pyturbowizard/tts_documentation/ConfigFile.md

           ...
 ```

-**Note**: Currently the turbotopolgy creation is only supported for conformal periodic interfaces
+**Note**: Currently the turbo-topology creation is only supported for conformal periodic interfaces

 This completes the setup of the ``` locations ``` section.